zackforbing/ruby-submissions/1503/10_rales_engine.markdown

 Github: https://github.com/davemaurer/rails_engine<br>
 Production: http://glacial-waters-5604.herokuapp.com

-"Impressive Heroku deployment and thoroughness of controller tests"

 * **Completion**: 2.5 - Project completes most requirements but fails 4 or fewer spec harness tests
 * **Rails and ActiveRecord Style**: 3 - Project makes good use of ActiveRecord to fulfill Business Reqs, but drops to ruby enumerables for some query methods
 * **Ruby Style and Code Quality**: 3 - Project uses idiomatic Ruby with a handful of larger methods or bloated controllers controllers